School of Education Partner Programs

 The Council for the Accreditation of Educator Preparation (CAEP) has accredited MBU’s Teacher Education Program for initial and advanced level teacher licensure from May 2022-2029.

-Mary Baldwin’s Teacher Education Program is also the recipient of CAEP’s 2022 Frank Murray Leadership Recognition for Continuous Improvement.
+MBU’s Teacher Education Program is also the recipient of CAEP’s 2022 Frank Murray Leadership Recognition for Continuous Improvement.

-From this partnership, MBU’s School of Education students are able to connect with Kappa Kappa Gamma mentors.
+Kappa Kappa Gamma is a collegiate sorority dedicated to empowering individuals in lifelong learning.
+MBU’s School of Education students are able to connect with Kappa Kappa Gamma mentors.
 In addition to one-on-one training, mentees are invited to meetings and events held by the local chapter.

 MBU is one of four higher education institutions and eight school divisions that make up the MidValley Consortium for Teacher Education.
 Together we are committed to building up Educator Preparation Programs (EPPs) for better teacher education and assessment.

-As members of this consortium, MBU’ School of Education stays up to date with the best practices for EPPs and top trends in teacher preparation.
+As members of this consortium, MBU’s School of Education stays up to date with the best practices for EPPs and top trends in teacher preparation.
 Additionally, the consortium produces policies, documents, and evaluation tools that develop and assess aspiring teachers.

-VACTE is an organization focused on the preparation and continuing education of teachers and others in the field of education.
+The Virginia Association of Colleges and Teacher Education (VACTE) is an organization focused on the preparation and continuing education of teachers and others in the field of education.
 As members of VACTE, MBU’s School of Education stays informed about new Commonwealth of Virginia policies and initiatives occurring in the field of education.
 MBU is involved in committees working on topics such as advocacy and policy, clinical practices, and DEI.

 The Virginia Education Assessment Collaborative (VEAC) is an organization of Educator Preparation Programs (EPPs) in Virginia, such as Mary Baldwin’s Teacher Education Program.